Published by Advance 360 Education, in partnership with Tom Netting, Chief Executive Officer, TEN Government Strategies

 - Torres, Norma (D-CA) Amendment: Provides workers information on wages, hours, safe working conditions, forming, joining, and assisting a labor organization, and other applicable terms and conditions of employment to any individual that receives training.

-The WIOA reauthorization bill now heads over to the Senate, and more specifically the Senate Committee on Health, Education, Labor & Pensions (HELP), for its review and development of either revisions to the House bill or the development of their own comprehensive bill.
+The WIOA reauthorization bill now heads over to the Senate, and more specifically the Senate Committee on Health, Education, Labor & Pensions (HELP), for its review and development of either revision to the House bill or the development of their own comprehensive bill.
 Early indications from the Senate are, that while reauthorization of WIOA is important, the ability to complete work on this legislation may be tough.
-There are several other “must pass” bills that are quite frankly a higher political priority for either side of the isle (e.g., America COMPETES, Gun-Control, Foreign-Aid) and that doesn’t include the annual appropriation bills that are supposed to be completed by the end of September.
-And there are mid-term elections in November that Member of Congress will want to be home campaigning.
+There are several other “must pass” bills that are quite frankly a higher political priority for either side of the aisle (e.g., America COMPETES, Gun-Control, Foreign-Aid) and that don’t include the annual appropriation bills that are supposed to be completed by the end of September.
+And there are mid-term elections in November that Members of Congress will want to be home campaigning.

 All of this is to say that the WIOA bill faces an uphill battle to be completed this Congress, but the possibility is there.

 Advance 360 Education will continue to monitor the progress or potential lack thereof, in the weeks and months ahead and will share updates with you periodically.

 Not already a subscriber?
 Sign up for legislative and policy issue updates and actionable advocacy guidance.